hpclab/quickrank/README.md

   --scores scores.txt
 ```

-With the ```--detailed``` option, valid only for ensemble-based algorithms, QuickRank will save in a SVM-light format (which consequently can be used as input dataset for other learning algorithms) the partial scores given by each ensemble to the prediction of the documents (one row per document, a feature for each ensemble, preserving the order of the ensembles in the model and of the documents in the dataset).
+With the ```--detailed``` option, valid only for ensemble-based algorithms, QuickRank will save in a SVM-light format (which consequently can be used as input dataset for other learning algorithms) the partial scores given by each weak ranker to the prediction of the documents (one row per document, a feature for each ensemble, preserving the order of the ensembles in the model and of the documents in the dataset).

 ### Optimization